 The station swabbed a few men’s beards and discovered some examples of unfavorable bacteria.
 But they didn’t swab any clean-shaven men’s chins.
 If they had, there’s a good chance they would have found similar bacteria on those chins, too.

-Some of the bacteria in the beard study is comparable to bacteria commonly found on toilets and in human feces.
+Some of the bacteria in the beard study are comparable to bacteria commonly found in toilets and in human feces.
 Gross, right?

 Here’s the thing: Those same bacteria can be found on dozens of other surfaces you touch each day, and they usually pose no harm to you.
 In fact, trillions of bacteria live on or in our bodies without threatening our health.

 If you’d like to, sure — but not because of germs.